 FREE MENTAL HEALTH SCREENINGS FOR YOUTH

-Concerned parents may contact the Mental Health Association in Tulsa to make arrangements for their child to take the Columbia TeenScreen, a voluntary screening program designed to assess the physical and mental well-being of adolescents.
+Concerned parents may contact the Mental Health Association Oklahoma to make arrangements for their child to take the Columbia TeenScreen, a voluntary screening program designed to assess the physical and mental well-being of adolescents.
 The program uses a computerized questionnaire and interview process to determine if a youth may be at risk for depression, suicide or other mental health problems.
 To obtain a complete evaluation, parents of youth found to be at possible risk are notified and offered resources and help connecting to local services.
 Treatment decisions, if any, are always left to parents and guardians.
 To make arrangements for your child to take this free screening, call 918.585.1213.

 RESOURCES FOR PARENTS AND TEENS